vstig/vstig.github.io/_posts/2018-10-14-hypothesis-testing.markdown

 We want to know if there is a significant difference between salaries of the two groups.

-If we look at the means, we see that data scientists in this sample made an average of $94k, while data analysts made ~$77k on average.
-While this intuitively seems like a large difference, we need to keep in mind this may not be significant (in particular, if the within-group variation is sufficiently high).
-Hypothesis testing allows us to more rigorously answer this question to a specified degree of confidence.
+If we look at the group means, we see that data scientists in this sample made an average of $94k, while data analysts made ~$77k on average.
+While this intuitively seems like a large difference, there is a chance we got "unlucky" and happened to sample data scientists at the higher end of the pay-scale (or analysts at the lower end, or both).
+Hypothesis testing allows us to more rigorously answer this question, by quantifying how likely we are to observe the difference by chance, assuming no true difference between the groups.

 #### Test Statistics
 A test statistic is simply a quantity derived from a sample.
 We can calculate different test statistics from these samples above.